 Of course, a barcode image that is the same on every record may also be created - by ensuring that the Control Source entry on the component's properties list is empty, and the required data is entered for the Caption property.

 Barcodes & Labels for Office also includes macros that allow barcode images to be saved within a database table.
 Sample Access databases for Access 2007/2010/2013 are included with the distribution of Barcodes & Labels for Office

 While barcode images are the ideal way to produce barcodes on Access forms or reports, font-based barcodes can be useful in some situation - for example, where Word's Mailmerge is to be used to generate documents containing data from an Access database.

 Font-based barcodes are barcodes in the form of a sequence of text characters that appear as a barcode when displayed or printed in a suitable barcode font.
-The Barcode Macros for Office product provides macros (including source code) for creating font based barcodes from a field in an Access database, storing the resultant barcode text in another field from where it can be used, either to display or print the barcode, or as the source of the barcode for external use - such as Mailmerge in Word.
+The Barcodes & Labels for Office product provides macros (including source code) for creating font based barcodes from a field in an Access database, storing the resultant barcode text in another field from where it can be used, either to display or print the barcode, or as the source of the barcode for external use - such as Mailmerge in Word.

 A developer can modify the macros to create the barcodes without end-user intervention, but two macros are provided - one to allow the user to display a dialog box for setting the required barcode properties, and one to create the barcodes for all records in a table.

 Most common 1D barcodes (see list), including many popular postal barcodes, can be stored in a database in this way, and as the barcode text is relatively small the impact on the database size is small.
 It is important to note that the relevant barcode font needs to be present on the computer that displays or prints the barcode.